Are Electric Skateboards Illegal? Regulations & Laws

 Electric skateboards are still largely illegal in the United States.
 The Federal Government has yet to pass any laws that approve or deny the use of electric skateboards, leaving the regulation up to state and local governments.
 As of now, most states have not created legislation specific to electric skateboard use, so technically they are illegal under existing federal law.

-It’s important for electric skateboard owners and potential buyers alike to stay up-to-date on any new legislation concerning electric skateboards.
-Since technology advances rapidly while governmental regulation lags behind, more state laws will soon catch up with electric skateboarder needs.
+Electric skateboard owners and potential buyers alike need to stay up-to-date on any new legislation concerning electric skateboards.
+Since technology advances rapidly while governmental regulation lags, more state laws will soon catch up with electric skateboarder needs.
 In the meantime, riders should always research their local regulations before hitting the road on an electric skateboard.

 Are Electric Skateboards Illegal in California?